devops-42/katacoda-docker-playground/2/step2.md

 Committng Docker images is fine for short-term changes or test scenarios.
 In the step we take a look at building reproducable Docker images.
-First we need a file in which all build steps are described.
-This file is called `Dockerfile`.
+Docker provides us with a `Dockerfile`, by means of which a complete image can be built from.

+The `Dockerfile` supports a set of directives, which will be explained in the next sections.

+#### `FROM`

+`FROM` indicates the parent image, from which the new images is inherited.
+Most OS vendors provide base images like:

+* `centos:<VERSION>`
+* `debian:<VERSION>`
+* `alpine:<VERSION>`

+If you want to build a base image by yourself you may use the directive `FROM scratch`

+#### `RUN`

+By means of `RUN` you may execute some commands during the build process.
+Usually you want to add some packages to your image.

 Copy the content of this file into the editor: